OutSystems/docs-howtos/src/development/data-grid/how-to-edit-data.md

 tags: runtime-reactiveweb;
 summary: The following example demonstrates how to edit information in the Grid using columns.
 ---
-#  How to edit data in the Data Grid component
+#  How to edit data in the Data Grid Reactive

 This example shows how to edit data in the Grid using columns.